The Secret Revelation: Unlocking the Power of Lalita Trishati

 ‘Tripura Sundari’ means the Beauty of the Three Cities or Worlds.
 She is the consciousness that pervades the three states of our existence: waking, dreaming, and deep sleep, and manifests in forms ranging from the delightful child goddess, Bala Tripura Sundari, to the supreme sovereign, Queen.

-The Promise of Fulfilment: Benefits of Chanting the Trishati
+The Promise of Fulfilment: Lalitha Trishati Benefits

 Why do Sri Vidya practitioners hold this particular hymn in such awe?
 The answer lies in its Phala Shruti—the verses within the text that detail the fruits of chanting it.